McCLIM/McCLIM/Backends/beagle/README.txt

     things got before blowing up) but now it just looks messy.

-17. *BEAGLE-DEFAULT-FRAME-MANAGER* should be replaced with the standard *DEFAULT-FRAME-MANAGER* instead.

 19. Menus don't work in CLIM-FIG (or anywhere else!).
 No idea why not...
     This is because (I think) the menu popups don't operate in a flipped coord system (unlike NSViews).
 [Command menu that is drawn across